sumitkumarbittu/sumitkumarbittu/README.md

 <h2 align="left">Hi 👋!
-My name is Sumit Kumar and I'm a Software Engineer & Data Analysis Enthusiast with expericence in developing production ready enterprise application and open source software.</h2>
+My name is Sumit Kumar and I'm a Software Engineer & Data Analysis Enthusiast with Expericence in developing Production ready Enterprise application and Open Source Software.</h2>

 ###